ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 # Security Considerations

-This document deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 signatures since they are no longer considered to be secure.
+This document deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 for DNSSEC Delegation and DNSSEC signing since these algorithms are no longer considered to be secure.

 # Operational Considerations